TIPS FOR DRESSING FOR UNEXPECTED SNOW

 - DO NOT just clear off the window and drive with a big slab of ice on top of your roof...because at some point your car is going to warm up and it will start to melt and that big ole slab will either go crashing into the car behind you, or come crashing down your windshield when you stop, blocking your view.

-(Thanks to Tamari 09 on flickr for the use of the santa hat.
-I couldn't find the picture of my kiddo decked in a Santa hat in the snow so was very greatful for the substitute. )
+(Thanks to Tamari 09 on Flickr for the use of the Santa hat.
+I couldn't find the picture of my kiddo decked in a Santa hat in the snow so was very grateful for the substitute. )

 Look like great post!!!